 Jigokudani monkey park, nestled in the mountainous region of Nagano, is home to a very unique troop of wild Japanese macaques, more commonly known as Japan snow monkeys.
 In recent years, these fascinating animals have featured as the subject of numerous travel and wildlife documentaries highlighting their unique habits and displaying their photogenic quality.

 There’s no doubt that Japanese snow monkeys have become world famous and with growing numbers of international visitors to the area, Jigokudani monkey onsen has become a highlight of any visit to Japan.

-With human-like expressive faces and eyes, this species of monkey has grey/brown fur, red faces and short tails.
-With a lifespan of around 22 – 27 years, females typically weigh 8.4kg, while males are significantly larger, weighing in around 11kg.READ MORE
+With human-like expressive faces and eyes, Japanese macaque has grey/brown fur, red faces and short tails.
+With a lifespan of around 22 – 27 years, female Japan snow monkeys typically weigh 8.4kg, while males are significantly larger, weighing in around 11kg.READ MORE

 Spotting Snow Monkeys